The Petrochemical and Refinery Industry and Asbestos

 Design chemical plant equipment and create a chemical manufacturing process for gasoline, synthetic rubbers, plastics, detergents, cement, paper, and pulp.
 They do this by harnessing their comprehensive intellect in technology, chemistry, physics, and engineering.

-Operate pumps and rig derrick equipment in the effort to circulate through drill holes for oil.
+Operate pumps and rig derrick equipment in an effort to circulate through drill holes for oil.

 Service crude oil and natural gas wells by rigging up and down, pulling and laying down rods, tubing, and casting.